carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 * $H_0$ (Null hypothesis): $m$ = 0 (i.e., slope is flat)
 * $H_A$ (Alternative hypothesis): $m \neq 0$ (i.e.., slope is not completely flat)

 In other words, we are testing to see if a predictor has a consistent effect on some target variable.
-We are NOT testing the magnitidute of the effect; simply whether or not an observed effect is due to chance or not.
+We are NOT testing the magnitidute of the effect (we will discuss effect sizes later); simply whether or not an observed effect is due to chance or not.
 In statistics, we start with the null hypothesis as our default and review evidence (the fitted model and its estimated parameters and error measurement) to see if the observed data suggests that the null hypothesis should be rejected.

 #### Linear regression assumptions
 The assumptions of regression (mostly) need to be met before rejecting the null hypothesis because violating these assumptions can lead to biased and unreliable parameter estimates, incorrect standard errors, and misleading hypothesis test results.
 Failing to meet the assumptions can compromise the validity and interpretability of the regression model.
 When testing multivariate models for signficant coefficients, the following assumpitons should be met to assure validty of results.